gmag11/node-red-contrib-flowgate/README.md

 ## Example Use Cases

-- **Conditional Message Flow**: Use FlowGate to enable or disable parts of your workflow based on specific runtime conditions.
+- **Conditional Message Flow**: Use FlowGate to enable or disable parts of your workflow for develpment, testing or debugging purposes.
 - **Debugging Helper**: Isolate portions of a flow by disabling FlowGate to focus on troubleshooting other parts.

 ## Example Flow